SpellholdStudios/Neera_Expansion/README.md

 #### Other Mods Compatibility

-This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
+This is a WeiDU mod and therefore should be compatible with all WeiDU mods.
 If you encounter any bugs, please <a href="http://www.shsforums.net/forum/636-neera-expansion-ee">report them on the forum!</a><br>
 <div align="right"><a href="#top">Back to top</a></div>

 ##